gullanetworkcode/gullanetworkcode.github.io/_posts/2018-08-19-ansible-table-of-information.md

 ## How to use Ansible to create a table of device information

-This blog will explain how to use an Ansible playbook to collect inventory information from some devices and publish in a table.
+This blog will explain how to use an Ansible playbook to collect typical inventory information from some devices and publish in a table.

 ### Quick Summary